HKJL10201/Dapps-Analyzer/README.md

 - Each symbol `>>` indicates the comparison with an other dapp, for example `>> 022 : vixx: ` means the results of compare dapp "001" with "022".

+- Note that the comparison between dapps is one-way.
+For example, if "001" and "002" are compared, "002" will not be compared with "001" again.

 - Symbol `::` indicates the comparison between two `.sol` files or contracts or functions.

 - The comparison results between two dapps are shown in a dictionary.
 One `Dapp` contains several `.sol` files; each file is a `Program`, containing several `Contract`; each contract contains several `Function`.